KiCad/kicad-source-mirror/README.txt

-helpers           - Helper tools and utilities for development include           - Interfaces to the common library kicad             - Sourcecode of the project manager lib_dxf           - Sourcecode of the polygon library new               - Staging area for the new schematic library format pagelayout_editor - Sourcecode of the pagelayout editor patches           - Collection of patches for external dependencies pcbnew            - Sourcecode of the printed circuit board editor plugins           - Sourcecode of the new plugin concept polygon           - Sourcecode of the polygon library potrace           - Sourcecode of the potrace library qa                - Testcases using the python interface resources         - Resources for freedesktop mime-types for linux scripting         - SWIG Python scripting definitions
+helpers           - Helper tools and utilities for development include           - Interfaces to the common library kicad             - Sourcecode of the project manager lib_dxf           - Sourcecode of the dxf reader/writer library new               - Staging area for the new schematic library format pagelayout_editor - Sourcecode of the pagelayout editor patches           - Collection of patches for external dependencies pcbnew            - Sourcecode of the printed circuit board editor plugins           - Sourcecode of the new plugin concept polygon           - Sourcecode of the polygon library potrace           - Sourcecode of the potrace library, used in bitmap2component qa                - Testcases using the python interface resources         - Resources for freedesktop mime-types for linux scripting         - SWIG Python scripting definitions